romansky/romansky.github.com/_posts/2012-09-22-typing-in-javascript.md

 With NodeJS, I am using the same code on the front and back end, which makes it really easy to manage my Socket.IO communication.

-If you have been paying attention, you noticed that it did not touch the second issue I presented, object types.
-With much appreciation to Backbone extendable it is, "backbone-typed" adds optional typing to Backbone Models.
+If you have been paying attention, there's still the type issue.
+Since I work allot with Backbone, it made a lot of sense to write "backbone-typed" which adds optional typing to Backbone-Models.
 Example:

 {% highlight coffeescript %}